indus/VLEX/README.md

 Yes and No. Beeing "Scalable" let them appear perfectly sharp in any resolution.
 And the fact that they are based on vector definitions make them small when it comes to file-size.

-But when it comes situations where you want layout inside a SVG, its frustrating.
+But in situations where you want layout inside a SVG, its frustrating.
 Of course there is this 'viewbox' thing that can help sometimes, but most of the time makes you crazy.
-Some of the node-attribute can be set with percentages, but others only in user-units (e.g. polygons, paths) It is a bit like having a "position:absolute"-style on every node and then try to make the layout flow.
+Some of the node-attributes can be set with percentages, but others only in user-units (e.g. polygons, paths).
+It is a bit like having a "position:absolute"-style on every DOM-node and then try to make the layout flow.

 VLEX is the attempt to overcome this SVG shortcomings.
 Its a damn small script (5.22KB with a lot of comments; 783 bytes (!) minified and gzipped) that allows - once added to the SVG - a declarative layout.

-The basic idea is to introduce a attribute "vlex" that holds a description with the micro logic to layout a node properly on a resize event.
+The basic idea is to introduce a attribute "vlex" that holds a description with all the micro logic inside to layout a node properly on a resize event.
 Have a look at the __Quickstart__ example where a circle is centered on stage with small effort and than go on to the other examples...

 ### Quickstart